What Size Shed Do I Need to Hold All My Stuff?

 How Big is Your Yard?

-Your first step will be to take a realistic look at your backyard.
+Your first step in determining what size shed you will need is to take a realistic look at your backyard.
 If your home sits on a lot of property, size probably won’t matter.
 But, if you have a smaller yard, you don’t want to choose a shed that will overwhelm your outdoor space.

 Let’s say that, based on the size of your yard, you’re considering a 10’ x 12’ shed.
 Now, you need to consider all the additional space that needs to surround your shed.
 In addition to the 10’ x 12’ shed space, you’ll also need to account for: